 Buyers expect fierce competition in hot seller's markets, so they might be willing to compromise if you accept their offer on your Maryland home.

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Maryland, real estate commission costs an average of $18,792 — that's typically more expensive than the rest of your closing costs combined!
+The easiest and most effective way to reduce your closing costs is to find an agent who charges lower listing fees.
+In Maryland, real estate commission costs an average of $20,831 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save up to 50% on realtor commission, putting more money in your pocket.